vives-project-xp/Snot/mbed/README.md

 In first sector is manufacturer data that is read-only

 In first 3 blocks of each sector u can put any data u want within 2bytes.
-The 4th block is serverd for keyA, Access Bits and keyB.
+The 4th block is reserved for keyA, Access Bits and keyB.

 KeyA and KeyB are sort of "passwords" for the entire sector. ex.
 If u would change KeyA in block 7, U'll have to authenticate